Western Sugar Cooperative: Great Western Sugar Company History

 In 1984 three divisions were put for sale: Godchaux-Henderson Sugar Company (Reserve, Louisiana), the Northern Ohio Sugar Company and the Great Western Railway Company.
 Holly Sugar expressed interest in buying Northern Ohio and Godchaux-Henderson but talks fell through in June 1984.
 By 1985 Great Western was described as "one of the many trouble spots" in the Hunt group, and Great Western filed Chapter 11 bankruptcy in March 1985.
 Savannah Foods & Industries purchased the Fremont, Ohio plant and Findlay, Ohio storage facility.

 In 1985, Tate & Lyle created the Western Sugar Company and purchased six of the factories: Greeley, Fort Morgan, Scottsbluff, Bayard, and Billings.
 They apparently also bought Loveland closed it down in 1985.
 By 2002 Western Sugar was still operating the Greeley and Fort Morgan factories.

 In 2002, more than 1000 sugar beet growers purchased the company, creating the Rocky Mountain Sugar Growers Co-operative.
 Later that year it merged into the Western Sugar Cooperative.

-The organization was headquartered in Denver, Colorado.
+The organization was headquartered in Denver.
 It has five factories, located at Fort Morgan, Colorado, Scottsbluff, Nebraska, Torrington and Lovell, Wyoming, and Billings, Montana.

 In May 2015 the co-op announced it would be ending production at the Torrington site and would only use that site for storage.
 As such it plans to reduce the workforce at its Torrington site from 76 staffers to just 6.
 The changes were set to take effect late 2016, however as of early 2018 it is still fully operable.

 By 1976, related subsidiaries of GWU included: